Bee Gees: Legacy

 Kevin Parker of Tame Impala has said that listening to the Bee Gees after taking mushrooms inspired him to change the sound of the music he was making on his album Currents.

 The English indie rock band the Cribs was also influenced by the Bee Gees.
 Cribs member Ryan Jarman said: "It must have had quite a big influence on us – pop melodies is something we always revert to.
 I always want to get back to pop melodies and I'm sure that's due to that Bee Gees phase we went through."

 Following Robin's death on 20 May 2012, Beyoncé remarked: "The Bee Gees were an early inspiration for me, Kelly Rowland and Michelle.
 We loved their songwriting and beautiful harmonies.
 Recording their classic song, 'Emotion' was a special time for Destiny's Child.
 Sadly we lost Robin Gibb this week.
 My heart goes out to his brother Barry and the rest of his family."

 Singer Jordin Sparks remarked that her favourite Bee Gees songs are "Too Much Heaven", "Emotion" (although performed by Samantha Sang with Barry on the background vocals using his falsetto), and "Stayin' Alive".

 Carrie Underwood said, about discovering the Bee Gees during her childhood, "My parents listened to the Bee Gees quite a bit when I was little, so I was definitely exposed to them at an early age.
-They just had a sound that was all their own, obviously, [it was] never duplicated."
+They just had a sound that was all their own, obviously, never duplicated."

+The lasting influence of Bee Gees has been observed in the work of contemporary popular music acts such as Justin Timberlake and Of Montreal.